evajavadev/ExamplesOnBuilderPattern/README.md

 My own *simple definition* of what a builder pattern does, is that its `Builder class` replaces `setters`.
 This is great when for example a complex object needs to create several different representations, using the same construction proccess.

-The purpose can be to protect the data, so only the `Builder` knows the specifics.
+The purpose among others, can be to protect the data.
+So only the `Builder` knows the specifics.

-To make this happen, a `public static Builder class` is created.
-And its `constructor`.
-And these two guys must reside inside the `public class of the Data`.
+To make this happen, a `public static Builder class` together with its `constructor` are created.
+These two guys must reside inside the `public class of the Data`.

 <br>
 <br>